utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

     ![](search-result.png){:.medium}

    * It is possible to select multiple users at once.
-6. Click the "Specify" button at the bottom center.
-The information of users newly registered for the course will be displayed in red on the "Course participants list" screen.
+6. Click the “Specify” button at the bottom center.
+The information of users newly registered for the course will be displayed in red on the “Course participants list” screen.

     ![](selected.png){:.medium}

    * If you would like to add multiple users consecutively, please repeat steps 4 \~ 6\.
    * Please note that newly added course participants have not yet been registered at this point.
-7. Click the "Confirm" button.
+7. Click the “Confirm” button.

     ![](confirm.png){:.small}

-8. After reviewing the changes, click the "Register" button to add the users (authority) that are displayed.
+8. After reviewing the changes, click the “Register” button to add the users (authority) that are displayed.

     ![](confirm-registration.png){:.medium}